BoazSimhi/OOP-Project-Y11-Assessment2/docs/SDS.md

 # Software Design Specification (SDS)

 ## Project name
-NAME OF PROJECT
+Thane of Combat

 ## Version
 v1.0 – Initial system design (covers all planned features across sprints)

 ## Overview
-PROJECTF OVERVIEW
+*Thane of Combat* is a command-line game built in Python in which the Player fights enemies, gaining xp and levelling up with their victories.
+It is developed using object-oriented design and an agile workflow.
+The app is built incrementally over several sprints, each delivering a functional stage of development.
+Features include creating a player with stats, managing them in memory, selecting level-appropriate enemies to fight, the player gaining xp for defeating enemies, and levelling up where they can increase their stats.

 The system design outlined here covers the full project scope, even though features will be implemented gradually over time.

 ## System architecture
 The system consists of two main classes:

-- `Player`: Represents the Player character with attributes such as health, damage, level, xp, and items in an inventory.
+- `Player`: Represents the Player character with attributes such as health, damage, level, and xp.
 - `Enemy`: For creating different types of enemies and assigning them similar attributes to the Player so that the Player can engage in text-based combat.

 The program is designed for terminal-based use and avoids GUI dependencies.
 Each sprint builds on the existing functionality.